strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 Once you deployed your project, if you visit the Strapi Cloud dashboard, you may see some limitations as well as impacts due to creating a Strapi Cloud project that is not in a remote repository and which was deployed with the CLI.

 - Some areas in the dashboard that are usually reserved to display information about the git provider will be blank.
-- Some buttons, such as the **Trigger deploy** button, will be greyed out and unclickable since you can only redeploy your project using the CLI.
+- Some buttons, such as the **Trigger deploy** button, will be greyed out and unclickable since, unless you have [connected a git repository to your Strapi Cloud project](/cloud/getting-started/deployment-cli#automatically-deploying-subsequent-changes).
-- Options such as environment variables, and features like the logs, are not available for CLI-created projects. <!-- to be confirmed -->
 :::

 ## strapi logout